danielmellado/openshift_sdn_devel_docs/README.rst

   .. tab :: OpenShift SDN

-    OpenShift SDN is the default network plugin for OpenShift.
-It uses Open vSwitch to connect pods locally, with VXLAN tunnels to connect different nodes.
+    OpenShift SDN is the default network plug-in for OpenShift.
+It uses Open vSwitch (OVS) to connect pods locally and uses VXLAN tunnels to connect different nodes.

   .. tab :: OVN-Kubernetes

-    Kubernetes integration for OVN (Open Virtual Network) is a system to support virtual network abstraction.
+    OVN-Kubernetes is a network plug-in for Kubernetes clusters and is not unique to OpenShift.
+This network plug-in provides Kubernetes integration for Open Virtual Network (OVN).
+OVN provides virtual network abstraction and uses OVS on each host to connect pods locally.
+Generic Network Virtualization Encapsulation (Geneve) provides network tunneling to connect different nodes.